9ssi7/9ssi7/README.md

 # Hi, I'm Salih!

-I'm a Software and Product Developer.
+I'm a Product Developer.
 I call myself a lifetime junior.

-💬 Ask me everything about Golang, everything about JavaSript, everything about Docker and Cloudflare Services
+💬 Ask me everything about Golang, everything about JavaSript, everything about Docker and Cloudflare Services.

 <picture>
   <source